-- Opportunity to combine travel and/or utilization of nearby fleet
+- Opportunity to combine travel or utilization of nearby fleet

-- We recommend that the teachers who will be teaching the program in your schools, generally PE teachers, attend the training.
-We’ve found that classes are easier to teach when you have an assistant educator managing student behavior and helping your lead teacher, so we also recommend having other school staff or community volunteers attend as well.
+- We recommend that the individuals who will be teaching the program in your schools, generally PE teachers, attend the training.
+And since we’ve found that classes are easier to teach when you have an assistant educator managing student behavior and helping your lead teacher, we recommend having other school staff or community volunteers attend as well.
 Local biking groups are often a great place to make connections with supporters who can volunteer with your program.

-- The bicycle safety train-the-trainer program is 4-6 hours in length, depending on the curriculum elements utilized and the size of the group being trained.
+- The bicycle safety train-the-trainer program will take four to six hours, depending on the curriculum elements utilized and the size of the group being trained.

 - The pedestrian safety train-the-trainer program will take under three hours on the day of the training.
 We will work with you ahead of time to customize the curriculum based on the specific needs of your community.

-What grades are each class appropriate for?
+What grades are each program appropriate for?
 What curriculum is being used?

-- The bicycles safety education curriculum is written for K-8 and has the flexibility to be taught within three tracts, K-3, 3-5, or 6-8.
+- The bicycle safety education curriculum is written for grades K-8 and has the flexibility to be taught within three tracks, K-3, 3-5, or 6-8.

 What comes in the bicycle fleet?
 How will we be using it?

-- Each bicycle fleet includes a 20’ enclosed trailer, 30-40 appropriately sized bicycles, helmets, maintenance items, and teaching materials.
+- Each bicycle fleet includes a 20-foot enclosed trailer, 30 to 40 appropriately sized bicycles, helmets, maintenance items, and teaching materials.